Celebrate International Women’s Day 2021 with these inspiring accounts of female leadership

 I never saw myself relating success to female figures.
 My life showed me that the road to success relates to the whole journey.
 That journey started with a female, my grandma.

-She had a strong personality, with decisive decision making across the whole family.
+She had a strong personality, with decisive decision-making across the whole family.
 I grew up observing her unique personality, she was very strong in the way she handled tough situations - with patience and wisdom.
 The way she creatively turned challenges into opportunities.
-Having identified the core talent of those around her, she was able to accomplish a lot with minimal resources available, leaving them feeling well recognized.
+Having identified the core talent of those around her, she was able to accomplish a lot with minimal resources available, leaving them feeling well-recognised.